Monthly Archives: February 2013

 Review by Luisito Joaquín González

-Graduation Day almost came close to being the first horror movie that I ever watched.
+Graduation Day came close to being the first horror movie that I ever watched.
 In the area where I grew up, there were two local video-shops just meters away from each other.
-One of them was as strict as a Nazi head teacher and wouldn’t let the nine year old me rent out any 18 rated movies.
-Luckily, the other guy just wanted to see the colour of your money no matter how old you were and that’s where I spent most of my weekly allowance.
-Whilst looking at the ex-rental films for sale, I found this eye catching hand-drawn cover, which was graced with a warning sticker that threatened, ’85 minutes of sheer terror whodunit!’
-Now when you’re that young and inexperienced, those words sound extremely intriguing and even rebellious, because I knew that I was doing something that I wasn’t yet lawfully supposed to.
-I took it up to the counter and five minutes later the big sweaty guy returned from the stock room and told me that the tape had been damaged and he no longer had it.
-My little world had been shattered, so I asked if I could keep the box for future reference and disappointedly headed home.
+One was as strict as a Nazi head teacher and wouldn’t let me rent out any 18 rated movies.
+(Well, I was nine-years-old)) Luckily, the other guy just wanted to see the colour of your money no matter your age and that’s where I spent most of my weekly allowance.
+Whilst looking at the ex-rental films for sale, I found this eye catching hand-drawn cover, which was graced with a warning sticker that threatened, ’85 minutes of sheer terror whodunit!‘ When you’re that young and inexperienced, those words sound extremely intriguing and even rebellious, because I knew that I was doing something that I wasn’t yet lawfully supposed to.
+I took it up to the counter and five minutes later the big sweaty guy returned and told me that the tape had been damaged and he no longer had it.
+My little world had been shattered, so I asked if I could keep the box for future reference and headed home in disappointment.

 It kicks off in funky enough fashion with the memorable theme tune, ‘everybody wants to be a winner’.
 We are shown a collage of shots as the students of Midville High track-team compete in events against other athletes.
 Suddenly the camera pans in on the 100 meter sprint and one eager youngster shoots off to an audacious lead, leaving the other competitors stuttering in her wake.
 The crowd cheer her on to victory, but as Laura Ramstead bursts across the finish line, she slumps to the floor – dead.